-Table 12 indicates that there is a noticeable difference between the number of proposed reciprocal and retributive types of punishment only among the female subjects - with more reciprocal forms proposed (132 vs. 149).
-The male Ss had an almost equal number of proposed retributive and reciprocal punishments (127 to 124).
-However, if the total number of proposed punishments were to be considered, then the female Ss would have advocated some form of punishment more than did the male Ss.
-The total number of proposed punishments from the females was 311 as compared with 252 from the males.
-The data are contrary to Hypothesis 2B.
+Table 3 indicates that there is a noticeable difference between the number of proposed reciprocal and retributive types of punishment only among the female subjects-with more reciprocal forms proposed (132 vs. 149).
+The male Ss had an almost equal number of proposed punishments were to be considered, then the females Ss would have